Operation Rösselsprung (1944): Aftermath

 Although Tito's headquarters, along with several other Partisan organisations, was temporarily disrupted and key staff were lost during the operation, all Partisan organisations were quickly relocated and resumed operations.
 Drvar reverted to Partisan control within a few weeks of the operation.
 The operation was a failure, as Tito, his principal headquarters staff and the Allied military personnel escaped, despite their presence in Drvar at the time of the airborne assault.
 The operation failed due to several factors, including Partisan resistance in the town itself and along the approaches to Drvar.
 The failure of the German intelligence agencies to share the limited information available on Tito's exact location also contributed to the unsuccessful outcome for the Germans, and this failure to share intelligence was compounded by a lack of contingency planning by the commander of the German airborne force.

-The 500th SS Parachute Battalion was decimated during Operation Rösselsprung, suffering 576 killed and 48 wounded.
+The 500th SS Parachute Battalion was crippled during Operation Rösselsprung, suffering 576 killed and 48 wounded.
 Only 200 soldiers of the battalion were fit to fight on the morning of 26 May.
 It continued throughout the rest of the war as the only SS parachute unit, although its name was later changed to the 600th SS Parachute Battalion.
 Operation Rösselsprung was its only combat parachute operation.

 According to a German report, the ground troops of XV Mountain Corps suffered 213 killed, 881 wounded, and 51 missing during Operation Rösselsprung.
 The same report claimed that 6,000 Partisans were killed.
 The commander of the 7th SS Division, SS-Brigadeführer und Generalmajor der Waffen-SS (Note: Equivalent to a United States Army brigadier general.)
 Otto Kumm claimed that Partisan losses included 1,916 confirmed and another 1,400 estimated killed, and 161 taken prisoner.
 Kumm also claimed that six Allied aircraft were shot down during the operation.
 According to a Partisan source, their total losses were 399 killed, 479 wounded, and at least 85 missing.
 Of this total, the casualties suffered in fighting with the 500th SS Parachute Battalion at Drvar numbered 179 killed, 63 wounded, and 19 missing.
 Ultimately, according to intelligence historian Ralph Bennett, "[t]he long-term significance of the Drvar raid was simply that it failed."

 Although Tito was born on 7 May, after he became president of the Federal People's Republic of Yugoslavia, he celebrated his birthday on 25 May to mark the unsuccessful attempt on his life.